qasimkamran/Recursive-Tag-Replacement-Engine/README.md

 ## Usage

-I have found much use for the library in enabling automation when writing long test files with dense and repetitive natual language like syntax, especially where using these sorts of files is not optional and tedious.
+I have found this library useful for automating the writing of long test files with dense, repetitive, natural-language-like syntax, especially when working with such files is tedious but unavoidable.

 ## API Reference